-The Malvaceae Family was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.
+The plant family Malvaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

-Plants of the World Online lists 234 accepted genera in this family commonly known as the mallow family.
-The Wikipedia article says there are 244 genera with 4,225 accepted species.
+As of 12-3-21 when this page was last updated, Plants of the World Online lists 249 accepted genera in this family commonly known as the mallow family.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.

 I found a good-sized colony of Callirhoe involucrata (Winecup Mallow, Etc.) along the road next to the park in July 2021.
 Common names include Winecup Mallow, Finger Poppy, Poppy Mallow, Purple Poppymallow, Purple Poppy Mallow Buffalo Rose, and possibly others.

 I found a few of these Hibiscus trionum (Flower Of An Hour) growing in the garden in 2020 but its flowers were usually always closed by the time I went to work in the garden.
 The species gets its common name, Flower of An Hour, due to the flowers being only open for a short period of time during the day.
 Common names include Common Mallow, Common Dwarf Mallow, Round-Leaved Mallow, Running Mallow, Round Dock, Umbrella Mallow, Buttonweed, Cheeseplant, Wheel of Cheese, and maybe others.

 The Hibiscus trionum is an easily recognized wildflower that grows in a variety of habitats in fields, gardens, pastures, especially where the ground has been tilled.
 The species is not native to the United States and was originally brought here as an ornamental.
 They can become a problem in fields and gardens…